eyherabh/c_programming_notes/docs/cpp_magic_revisited.markdown

 Macros are almost always discouraged, but they are far from rare in production code.
 Therefore, it is of interest to explore their pitfalls, limitations, and compliance with the C-standard and others.
 In this article, I will analyse the macros introduced by the articles [C pre-processor magic][1][[1]], [C Preprocessor tricks, tips, and idioms][2][[2]] and [Is the C preprocessor Turing complete?][3][[3]], complementing the information there provided in a concise manner.
 Therefore, it is recommended to either read those articles beforehand, or in conjunction with the following sections.

-# What makes it interesting?
+# Overview

 The content of [[1]] is similar to that of [[2]] and [[3]], except for two aspects.
 First, macro expansion is illustrated in detail, step by step, rendering it extremely useful for understanding or reviewing the expansion of macros with recursion.
 Second, both present macros for iterations but different.
-The former presents a `MAP` macro for mapping another macro over a list of arguments which automatically counts the number of items (i.e., the macro does not require a count parameter that could possibly differ the actual number of items).
-The latter, two macros `REPEAT` and `WHILE` for repeating a macro a fixed number of times or until a condition is met, respectively.
+The former presents a `MAP` macro for mapping a function or function-like macro over a list of arguments which automatically counts the number of items (i.e., the macro does not require a count parameter that could possibly differ the actual number of items).
+The latter, the two macros `REPEAT` and `WHILE` for repeating a macro a fixed number of times or until a condition is met, respectively.

+# Features

 ## CPP currying ##